tari-labs/tari-university/src/network-analysis/probabilistic-attack/probability_of_a_byzantine_takeover_of_the_DAN.md

 From a comparison of the mean probability of each distribution with the theoretical mean, it can be seen that the distribution type that closely mimics the theoretical result is hypergeometric.

-As discussed in [Section: Types of Distribution](#types-of-distribution) hypergeometric distribution is where there is no replacement, i.e., nodes are drawn simultaneously, distinguished and not returned to the total nodes pool.
+Hypergeometric distribution is where there is no replacement, i.e., nodes are drawn simultaneously, distinguished and not returned to the total nodes pool.

 <br />
 <p align="center"><img src="assets/individual_probability_hypergeometric.png" width="700" /></p>